 How to Choose the Best Lawsuit Funding Company

-- Always read the fine print before signing any funding agreement.
+Always read the fine print carefully and ask for a full repayment schedule before signing any funding agreement.

 How long does it take to receive lawsuit cash advance funds?